DataDog/dpn/scripts/datadog-backup/README.md

 ## Notes

-* For organizations that have more than 10,000 dashboards and monitors, this script may not be able to complete execution within the 5 minute maximum timeout you can set for AWS Lambda functions.
+* For organizations that have more than 10,000 dashboards and monitors, this script may not be able to complete execution within the maximum timeout you can set from a cloud provider's serverless function.
+The script can be refactored to better handle those use cases in the future.